Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/handley.md

 +++
-image = "img/dodds.jpg"
+image = "img/handley.png"
 showonlyimage = false
 date = "2016-11-05T19:44:32+05:30"
-title = "Guest Speaker Richard Dodds" draft = false weight = 11
+title = "Guest Speaker Mr Bob Handley" draft = false weight = 15
 +++
-13:30-14:30
+15:35-16:20

-"Elite Performance and Survival in Surgery"
+"Getting it right second time...perhaps third!"
 <!--more-->

 We have the pleasure of hosting a number of eminent speakers from around the world.